ALMA Observations of the DART Impact: Characterizing the Ejecta at Sub-Millimeter Wavelengths: Modeling and Interpretation

-Although our observations did not spatially resolve the ejecta, these ALMA measurements provide an independent constraint on the mass of ejecta present within the MRS (127 km and 525 km radii from the asteroids for the 12 m array and ACA, respectively) between T$+$3.52 and T$+$8.60 hours post-impact.
+These ALMA measurements provide an independent constraint on the mass of ejecta present within the MRS (127 km and 525 km radii from the asteroids for the 12 m array and ACA, respectively) between T$+$3.52 and T$+$8.60 hours post-impact.
 This timeframe corresponds to the earliest stages of the ejecta evolution, before complicated dynamical interactions between the asteroids and the ejecta began and before the ejecta tail had fully formed \citep{Li2023,Graykowski2023}.

-Overall, the measured fluxes increased until the third 12 m execution (T$+$6.1 hours) before beginning to decrease; however, the fluxes are overall consistent within 1$\sigma$ uncertainty.
-Given the overall good agreement between the fluxes measured during each execution, we calculated the weighted average flux of all executions (except the first ACA execution, for which a 3$\sigma$ upper limit on the ejecta flux was obtained) to compare with results for individual executions.
+The measured fluxes are in formal agreement between arrays and between executions.
+The slight decrease in flux during 12 m Execution 4 and ACA Execution 3 (Table~\ref{tab:masses}, Figure~\ref{fig:post-vis}B) corresponds with a secondary eclipse.
+Given the overall good agreement between the fluxes, we calculated the weighted average flux of all executions to compare with results for individual executions.
+We consider this weighted average to be representative of the dust mass lower limit for the ejecta.

-By examining the trends in our absorption efficiencies (Figure~\ref{fig:plotqabs}) and ejecta dust masses (Table~\ref{tab:fluxes}), we can gain insight into how each considered material (mixture) affected our calculations.
-The imaginary part of the refractive index for pure crystalline olivine at $\lambda$ = 0.87 mm is the smallest among the materials in this work, and stands out as presenting the lowest absorption efficiency $Q_{abs}$.
-For the range in particle diameters (1 $\mu$m--5 cm) considered here, pure crystalline olivine grains provide the highest ejecta masses of $\sim3.4$--$7.2\times10^7$ kg, whereas amorphous olivine provides some of the lowest ($\sim0.6$--$1.3\times10^7$ kg).
-Amorphous pyroxene has a lower $Q_{abs}$ than amorphous olivine (though still considerably higher than crystalline olivine), and a mixture of 2/3 amorphous pyroxene and 1/3 amorphous olivine results in intermediate values of $Q_{abs}$, and in turn, calculated ejecta dust masses.
+By examining the trends in our absorption efficiencies (Figure~\ref{fig:plotqabs}) and ejecta dust masses (Table~\ref{tab:masses}), we can gain insight into how each considered material affected our calculations.
+The imaginary part of the refractive index for low-Fe crystalline olivine at $\lambda$ = 0.87 mm is the smallest among the materials in this work, and stands out as presenting the lowest absorption efficiency $Q_{abs}$.
+For the range in particle radii (0.5 $\mu$m--2.5 cm) considered here, low-Fe crystalline olivine grains provide the highest ejecta masses of $\sim6.4\times10^7$ kg, whereas amorphous olivine provides some of the lowest ($\sim1.3\times10^7$ kg).
+Given these trends and that crystalline material is likely more prevalent than amorphous in ordinary chondritic material (such as that contained in Dimorphos' grains), the higher mass derived from crystalline olivine is favored.